I am NIMH: Q&A with Shelli Avenevoli, Ph.D.

 I help run the National Institute of Mental Health (NIMH), so I do a little bit of a lot of things.
 I help with research priority setting.
 I help set policies, mentor staff, and manage people and NIMH and trans-NIH efforts.
 I look for ways to improve the institute in terms of function and science.
 I work closely with other institutes, federal agencies, and community partners.
 I communicate our work in various contexts, and of course, I do a lot of administrative reviews and approvals.

-Understanding what we do and why we do it provides hope for a better future for those living with mental illness.
-One of the most important things we do is provide hope.
+Helping the public understand what we do and why we do it provides hope for a better future for those living with mental illnesses.

 What motivated you to join NIMH?